thanks-cohn/locus/README.md

 If the image exists anywhere on your machine...

-LOCUS should lead you back to it.
+Loogal should lead you back to it.
 ```

 ---------------------------------